-Out of the blue, without any real planning or conscious thought, Jean found herself standing outside the vinyl shop.
+Out of the blue, without any real planning or conscious thought, Jean found herself standing outside the vinyl record shop.
 She glanced up at the crooked, weathered sign above the dusty window, an old, creaking thing that seemed to defy time itself.
 She didn’t quite know what had drawn her there.
 Just a quiet, restless pull in her chest.
 An impulse she couldn’t describe.

-Before reason could catch up, before she had time to talk herself out of it, she reached for the brass handle and pushed the door open.
+Before reason could catch up, before she had time to talk herself out of it; she reached for the brass handle and pushed the door open.
 It was cold beneath her touch.

 The soft chime of the bell cut through the dusk stillness, echoing in the quiet space.
 Behind the counter, Levi looked up from a stack of records cradled in one arm, his expression distracted.

-“Sorry, miss, we're about to shut up sh—” He paused mid-sentence, his eyes widening in surprise.
+“Sorry, miss, we're just about to shut up sh—” He paused mid-sentence, his eyes widening in surprise.
 “Wait—Jean?”

 “Hey,” she said, offering a small, uncertain wave, her usual confidence slightly muted by her own unexpected arrival.
 “I can hang about until you're done, if that’s alright.”